 Sound simple?
-Well, it's a bit more complicated than that.
-That last comma in the series (the one after the word "eggs") is called the Oxford, or serial, comma, and it's optional depending on who you ask.
+It's a bit more complicated than that.
+That last comma in the series (the one after "eggs") is called the Oxford, or serial, comma, and it's optional, depending on whom you ask.

-If you're just typing an email to a colleague or posting on a personal blog, you can decide for yourself whether you want to include the comma or not.
-But if you're publishing in a professional setting, do a little research on which style guide fits your audience.
+If you're running an independent platform, you can decide for yourself if you want to include the serial comma.
+However, if you're publishing in a professional setting, do a little research on which style guide your outlet follows.

-Example 2 (the two independent clauses are bolded): I baked a jellybean cake, and it tasted better than I could have imagined.
+Example 2 (the two independent clauses are bolded): I baked a jellybean cake, and it tasted delicious.

 Example 3 (the dependent clause is bolded): When I have a bad day, I comfort myself with a slice of jellybean cake.

-Captivating writing often adds further details to bring a sentence to life.
-But if you can remove the phrase without it changing the sentence, it's considered non-essential.
-No matter where they appear in the sentence, these descriptive, words or phrases need to be shielded with commas.
+Captivating writing often includes details to bring a sentence to life.
+If you can remove the phrase without changing the meaning, it's considered non-essential.
+These descriptive words or phrases need to be shielded with commas.

-Example 4 (the non-essential phrase is bolded): The jellybean cake, sweet and chewy, was the perfect dessert.
+Example 4 (the non-essential phrase is bolded): The jellybean cake, which tasted sweet, was the perfect dessert.

 When someone is speaking or being quoted, a comma needs to precede or follow the speech.
 Depending on the order of the sentence, the comma can be inside or outside of the quotation marks.

-Example 5: “This jellybean cake is simply sublime,” gushed the Michelin-starred chef.
+Example 5: “This jellybean cake is sublime,” gushed the Michelin-starred chef.

-Introducing a sentence with an adverb (ex. unfortunately, interestingly), or joining words and phrases (ex. on the other hand, furthermore), require a comma.
+Introducing a sentence with an adverb (unfortunately, interestingly), or joining words and phrases (on the other hand, furthermore), requires a comma.